 When author Lauren Groff found herself anxious and unable to work, she needed a book to get lost in.
 Elizabeth and Her German Garden, with its great, hidden depths, consoled her through her darkest time.
 Has a book ever gotten you out of a tough moment?
 Tell us about it in the comments.

-Throughout our show this Memorial Day weekend and as part of our Home Front series, we're hearing from members of the 182nd Infantry Regiment of the Army National Guard.
-Pfc.
-Joshua Stein remembers his grandfather, who had a stroke during Stein's deployment.
+Throughout our show this Memorial Day weekend, we're hearing from members of the 182nd Infantry Regiment of the Army National Guard.
+In this installment, Spc.
+Michael Cella remembers a close call while on patrol.